security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 > For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all refer to 1 Motorized Brigade, we will use 1 January 2012 as the `Date first cited`.
 If the source published on 1 March 2012 refers to activity of 1 Motorized Brigade that occurred on 30 June 2011, we will use 30 June 2011 as the `Date first cited`.

 In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in  `Date first cited` .

+This field is clarified by the field `Start date of organization?` which indicates whether the date included here is the actual date on which an organization was founded.

 ## Start date of organization?